MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-search.md

 ::: zone-end

-Now upload those files and add them to the _Vector Store_:

 ::: zone pivot="programming-language-csharp"

-Use the previously created `FileClient` and `VectorStore` client to upload each file and add it to the _Vector Store_, preserving the resulting _File References_.
+Now upload those files and add them to the _Vector Store_ by using the previously created `FileClient` and `VectorStore` client to upload each file and add it to the _Vector Store_, preserving the resulting _File References_.

 ```csharp
 Dictionary<string, OpenAIFileInfo> fileReferences = [];